DiscoverAtlanta.com homepage

 Man’s (and Mom’s) Best Friend

 Moms, especially on their special day, deserve lots and lots of hugs, snuggles and kisses.
-So, for the animal-loving mom, head over to one of Atlanta’s animal shelters and take a dog or a cat home for the weekend.
+So, for the animal-loving mom, head over to an animal shelter that allows animal lovers to take a dog or a cat home for the weekend.
 What’s more fun than helping an animal?
 Mom and the family will have a special day taking the pup for walks, throwing balls and getting lots of doggie kisses.
-At LifeLine Animal Project and the Atlanta Humane Society, as with other shelters and rescues, you can host an animal for a weekend.
+At LifeLine Animal Project you can host an animal for a weekend.
 Mom will love it — and you just might add to the family.

 Food Hall Feast